urbancamo/urbancamo.github.io/adif-transformer.md

 - a [Markdown](https://www.markdownguide.org/) table of contacts that can be pasted into a [Discourse](https://www.discourse.org/) server such as [SOTA Reflector](https://reflector.sota.org.uk/) or [WOTA Discourse](https://discourse.wota.xyz/).

-In most cases with a sensible ADIF file you should be able to upload the file and click Process... to obtain the three output files.

 ## Quick Start (with a bit more info)